 We can see that possession of a stately home is not a solitary affair.
 It involves gardeners, kitchen staff, scullery maids, a cook, a chauffeur and a butler.
 How are we to organize them?
 What started in simple avarice ends in the recapitulation of an entire social order.

 It’s recapitulation, all over again

-Indeed ‘Downton Abbey’s production details might suggest an inbuilt human tendency towards such hierarchies.
+Indeed ‘Downton Abbey’s production is the finest of PBS, the details might suggest an inbuilt human tendency towards such hierarchies.
 The grandest roles go to the cream of established talent Maggie Smith, and Hugh Bonneville.
 We follow them through the years and decades while an endlessly changing mob of less-familiar faces scuffles below stairs.

 Then there’s the writer, Fellowes, or Baron Fellowes of West Stafford when he’s sitting in the House of Lords.
 (Imagine the fun that the team at Masterpiece had to pitch that one!)
 Mightn’t we expect a Conservative peer to come up with a script in which masters and servants exist in a state of mutual dependence?

 But Fellowes did the inter-war grand house thing before, reaching what seems on the face of it quite different conclusions.
 His screenplay for Robert Altman’s memorable ‘Gosford Park’ (2001) was a good deal more overtly critical, pointing out how the aristocratic milieu had contained the seeds of its own destruction.
 Nor can ‘Gosford’ be written off as the railings of a younger man.
 Fellowes had turned 50 when he wrote it.